diversario/resume/README.md

 Authored a service that facilitates real-time interaction between musicians and fans across the world.
 Service integrates with a third-party video streaming service and adds gaming elements (quizzes, ratings), chat and event directory.
 Implemented with Socket.IO.

 ##### Nsyrt
-Backend developer for a startup, 2012 Mass Challenge finalist, aimed at disrupting online advertisement space.
+Backend developer for a startup - 2012 Mass Challenge finalist - aimed at disrupting online advertisement space.
 Built as a service with customer-facing CMS, the platform scans pages for specific content and augments it with client-defined UI.
 The system collects various metrics and provides near real-time reports.
 Client successfully raised funding using beta build for demo purposes.
 Created with Node.js, MongoDB and KnockoutJS.

 ##### Tastemate
 Backend developer of a service designed to enhance live music events.
 Provides an ability to rate a song in real time, chat with other attending users, and participate in contests.